Shegaw-21hub/EthioMart-NER/README.md

 ### 🔹 Session File Management
 - `.session` files are excluded via `.gitignore` to avoid sharing sensitive authentication state.

-### 🔹 Data Cleaning
+## 🔹 Data Cleaning

-- Removes noise such as:
+- Cleans raw Telegram messages by removing:
   - Emojis
-  - Symbols
-  - Links
+  - Decorative symbols
-  - Timestamps
+  - URLs and links
+  - Repetitive punctuation (e.g., `.....`)
-  - Ads
+  - Non-textual clutter
+- Standardizes whitespace and filters meaningful content.
-- Tokenizes Amharic text and standardizes punctuation.
+- Tokenizes mixed Amharic-English text using `nltk.word_tokenize`.
-- Outputs saved to:
+- **Output saved to:**
-  `data/processed/telegram_messages_cleaned.csv`
+  `data/processed/telegram_messages_20250621_052911_cleaned.csv`

+---

-### 🔹 Scripts
+## 🔹 Scripts

-- `telegram_scraper.py`: Connects to channels and collects raw messages.
+- `telegram_scraper.py`:
+  Scrapes Telegram channels and exports messages in `.json` or `.csv`.

+- `data_preprocess.py`:
-- `data_preprocessor.py`: Cleans raw text for downstream NER labeling.
+  Cleans and tokenizes raw messages for downstream NLP tasks like NER.
-## ✅ Task 2: Manual Entity Labeling in CoNLL Format
+  Can be used both **programmatically** or via the **command line**.

 ### 🎯 Objective
 Label a subset of Amharic messages (30–50) for NER training using the CoNLL format and BIO tagging scheme.